YelanisOfficial/website/rules/home.md

 ### Pocket Wiping
 - Only take relevant or valuable items.
 - Looting for profit or clearing inventories is bannable.
+- Ninja Looting (Looting of players, vehicles or stashes without any level of interaction or roleplay)

 ## Vehicle and Pursuit Rules
 - No off-road abuse or mountain climbing in street cars.